Mathématique: Chapter 61

 No help was forthcoming.

-He straightened, steadying himself, breathing hard.
+He steadied himself, breathing hard.

 He looked up.
 No sign of pursuit.

 Rush shook his hair back, squared his shoulders, and straightened the lines of his blazer.
-He pulled the sidearm out of his trousers, not particularly inclined to store the thing there for any length of time.
+He pulled the sidearm out of his trousers, not inclined to store the thing there for any length of time.

 Either end of the street was blocked by flashing lights.